CodewithSweta605/CodewithSweta605/README.md

 ## 👩‍💻 About Me

-I am a motivated **B.Tech Computer Science Engineering & Design student** with a strong interest in **Python programming, problem-solving, and web development**.
-I enjoy building logical and efficient solutions and continuously improving my technical skills through hands-on projects, coding practice, and hackathons.

-I am currently focusing on strengthening my foundations in **Python, data structures, and algorithms**, while also exploring **frontend web technologies** such as HTML, CSS, and JavaScript.
-I actively practice coding on platforms like **HackerRank** to improve my analytical thinking and prepare for technical assessments.

-I am passionate about learning emerging technologies, collaborating on innovative ideas, and developing projects that solve real-world problems.
-I am seeking opportunities to grow as a developer, contribute to open-source, and gain industry-relevant experience.
+- 🎓 B.Tech Computer Science Engineering & Design student with a strong academic foundation.
+- 🐍 Skilled in Python programming with a focus on problem-solving and logic building.
+- 🌐 Familiar with web development fundamentals including HTML, CSS, and JavaScript.
+- 🧠 Actively practicing data structures and algorithms to improve coding efficiency.
+- 🏆 Participates in hackathons and coding challenges to gain real-world experience.
+- 🚀 Highly motivated to learn new technologies and contribute to impactful projects.

 ---